CodeDevMLH/Jellyfin-Featured-Content-Bar/README.md

 Thanks to [SethBacon](https://forum.jellyfin.org/u-sethbacon) & [BobHasNoSoul](https://github.com/BobHasNoSoul) & [MakD](https://github.com/MakD) & [tedhinklater](https://github.com/tedhinklater) for their talents and work

 ## Main Differences in this fork
-- automatically skip outros/endcards on trailers using SponsorBlock API
+- automatically skip outros/endcards and intros on trailers using SponsorBlock API
 - show the featured bar only at the main page, hide it in favorites/requests tab
 - set txt list name for eg. switch between diffrent seasonal versions
 - small ui style fixes